tomkf/react-chatroom/README.md

-Usage
+### Usage
  Install the dependencies in both the root folder and again in the server directory.
-Start websocket server start app server
+Start websocket server start app server.
+Use these commands:

 npm install